Gov. Cuomo Signs Bill Requiring Internet Providers To Offer $15 Plans To Low-Income Households

 NEW YORK (CBSNewYork) — There’s a new effort in New York to bridge the digital divide.

-Gov. Andrew Cuomo on Friday signed a bill to provide affordable, high-speed internet to low-income families.READ MORE: Fordham University To Require COVID-19 Vaccine For Students Returning To Campus In Fall
+Gov. Andrew Cuomo on Friday signed a bill to provide affordable, high-speed internet to low-income families.READ MORE: COVID Vaccine In New York: Walk-In Appointments Offered To All New Yorkers Over 50 At City-Run Sites

 It requires internet providers to offer a monthly plan for $15.
-The average cost of a basic, high-speed plan is about $50.READ MORE: Got Coke?
-Jose Espinosa Called Long Island Medical Facility Looking For Lost Drugs, Police Say
+The average cost of a basic, high-speed plan is about $50.READ MORE: 18-Year-Old Saadiq Teague Arrested After Being Spotted With AK-47 At Times Square Subway Station

 Those who qualify under the bill include households receiving assistance from nutrition programs, Medicaid benefits, or senior citizen and disability rent increase exemptions.